 West Virginia Truck Accident Lawyers

-Image of the grill of a semi-truck, representing how West Virginia truck accident lawyers help accident victims.The West Virginia truck accident lawyers at Burke, Schultz, Harman and Jenkinson understand the complexities of trucking accidents through experience and practice.
 Interstate 81 (I-81) cuts across the entire Eastern Panhandle of West Virginia (WV), right through Martinsburg, for a total of 26 miles across Berkeley County.
 As a major route through Appalachia, I-81 is a busy trucking corridor, stretching from New York at the Canadian border to Dandridge, Tennessee.
-The stretch of I-81 through Berkeley County, WV has been deemed one of the deadliest highways in the country.
+The stretch of I-81 through Berkeley County, WV has been called one of the deadliest highways in the country.

-Serving Berkeley, Jefferson, and Morgan Counties in WV and the greater Hagerstown, Maryland area, the Martinsburg personal injury attorneys at Burke, Schultz, Harman & Jenkinson have experience investigating truck accident causes and identifying the compensable damages related to West Virginia trucking accident claims.
+Serving Berkeley, Jefferson, and Morgan Counties in WV and the greater Hagerstown, Maryland area, the Martinsburg personal injury attorneys at Burke, Schultz, Harman & Burke have experience investigating truck accident causes and identifying the compensable damages related to West Virginia trucking accident claims.

 Our trucking accident investigations include accident reconstruction to determine the cause of WV truck accidents and establish liability.
 We use our deep experience in truck accident cases to determine and prove who is responsible for the accident, then we fight for compensation for you.

-Causes of WV Truck Accidents
+Causes of West Virginia Trucking Accidents

 Driver Error Is a Common Cause of WV Truck Accidents